drocheam/optrace/docs/source/usage/convolve.rst

 `optrace` features presets for different PSF shapes.
 In the next section a gallery of point spread function presets can be found.
-Alternatively a more mathematical description is featured in section :numref:`math_psf_presets`.

 All presets are normalized such that the image sum is 1.